The Continental (1952 TV series)

-The Continental is an American television series that aired on CBS in 1952.
+The Continental is an American television series that aired on CBS from January 22, 1952, through April 17, 1952, and on ABC from October 1952 through January 6, 1953.
 It starred Renzo Cesana in the title role.
-The 15-minute program was shown on Tuesdays and Thursdays at 11:15pm, at the end of the night's prime time schedule.

 Synopsis

-The series used a subjective camera, as Cesana spoke directly to women in the viewing audience in a suave manner, with each episode a different romantic rendezvous, accompanied by lounge music played by Eddie Baxter on an electronic organ.
+The CBS series used a subjective camera, as Cesana spoke directly to women in the viewing audience in a suave manner, with each episode a different romantic rendezvous, accompanied by lounge music played by Eddie Baxter on an electronic organ.
 Occasionally, Cesana would recite the lyrics to a song.

+The ABC version had The Continental interacting with couples who were on their first dates.

 In an era when advertisers and advertising agencies played major roles in program creation and sponsorship, the show began as a syndicated 15-minute radio show created, written and produced by agency owner Cesana on Los Angeles station KHJ in February 1951.
 It directly followed The Lonesome Gal, a nationally syndicated radio show in which host Jean King played records and spoke in a soothing monologue to male listeners.
 The Continental failed to attract an audience and was soon cancelled.
 Cesana convinced television station KNBH to air a video version, which went on the air twice weekly beginning in June 1951.
 The show was picked up briefly by the CBS network, where it debuted on January 22, 1952, and ended on April 17, 1952.

 Cesana was back as the Continental on New York radio station WMGM in 1953.
 A package of 13 new quarter-hour television episodes of The Continental was syndicated in 1954.

+Production

+The CBS version was shown on Tuesdays and Thursdays at 11:15 p.m., Eastern Time.
+The ABC version was on Tuesdays and Fridays from 11 to 11:15 p.m.
+E.T.